Title

 7. Join a tutoring group

-Improve your grades and make new friends by joining a supplemental instruction study group.
-You’re paired with people studying the same subject matter as you to learn with the help of an SI instructor.
+Improve your grades and make new friends by joining an online study hub.
+You can connect with people studying the same subject matter as you and form study groups.

 *slight exaggeration